authzed/workshops/mcp-assisted-authorization/5-nextsteps.md

 - Access scoped by tenant
 - No cross-tenant permissions

 This is a fairly common scenario in the industry, yet traditional authorization techniques such as Role-Based Access Control (RBAC) or Attribute-Based Access Control (ABAC) struggle with the complexities, especially with scale and latency requirements.
-SpiceDB's schema is flexible to model these requirements, and the operators such as `+`, `-`, `->`, `&` makes modelling easy.
+Fortunately, ReBAC combined with SpiceDB's schema is flexible to model these requirements, and the operators such as `+`, `-`, `->`, `&` makes modelling easy.

 ### Example Schema